XcodesOrg/XcodesApp/README.md

 scripts/package_release.sh

 # Notarize the app
+# Do this from the Product directory so the app is zipped without being nested inside Product
+pushd Product
-scripts/notarize.sh "test@example.com" "@keychain:altool" MyOrg Product/Xcodes.zip
+../scripts/notarize.sh "test@example.com" "@keychain:altool" MyOrg Xcodes.zip
+popd

 # Go to https://github.com/RobotsAndPencils/XcodesApp/releases
 # Edit the latest draft release